Singer, actor Aaron Carter dies at age 34

 A representative for his older brother, Nick Carter, also confirmed his death.

-The Los Angeles County Sheriff's Department said it received a call about a death at a home in Lancaster, California, just before 11 a.m.
-Saturday.
-A person was pronounced dead at the scene.
-The sheriff's department said authorities are investigating.
+In a Saturday evening news release, the Los Angeles County Sheriff's Department said it received a 911 call from a home in Lancaster, California, at about 11 a.m.
+Saturday from a house sitter who said she found a man unresponsive in a bathtub.
+The dispatcher advised her to start CPR, the sheriff's department said.

+Deputies and L.A.
+County Fire Department paramedics responded to the home and pronounced the man dead at the scene, the sheriff's department said.

+At around 7 p.m., the sheriff's department confirmed the victim as Aaron Carter, but did not provide any further information.
+As is standard with any "unintended death," homicide detectives were called to the scene.

-In addition to releasing four albums, Carter appeared on Nickelodeon, and toured with the boyband The Backstreet Boys for some time.
-His older brother was a member of that group.
+In addition to releasing five albums, Carter appeared on Nickelodeon, and toured with the boyband The Backstreet Boys for some time.
+His older brother, Nick, was a member of that group.

 for more features.